 Never miss a panel again with these strategies to send notifications for upcoming Google Calendar events.

 Want a little extra help?
-We've put together a walk-through on how to set up the Zap to receive SMS notifications before events start.
+We've put together a walk-through on how to set up the Zap to receive SMS notifications before Google Calendar events start.

 Do you rely on Google Calendar for everything?
 Find out how to turn Google Calendar into the ultimate productivity hub.